DominicLiebel/GSDB/docs/annotation_guide.md

 ## Additional Features

 - Right-click an annotation to select it and edit its properties
-- Ctrl+Left-click and drag an annotation to move it
+- Left-click and drag an annotation to move it
 - In the annotation list, select one or more annotations to highlight, edit or delete them together
 - Use the "Process Clusters" button to assign cluster IDs to annotations inside each cluster's bounds
 - Toggle cluster visibility with the "Hide/Show Clusters" button

 The annotation tool auto-saves your work to prevent loss of data.
-Use the intuitive GUI to zoom, pan and efficiently annotate large slides for downstream analysis or model training.
+Use the intuitive GUI to pan and efficiently annotate large slides for downstream analysis or model training.